momentum-mod/docs/_posts/guides/2019-08-27-guide_the-pbr-shader.md

 <div class="note info">
     <p>
-        The Emission texture is a colour texture, not a mask.
+        The emission texture is a colour texture, not a mask.
     </p>
 </div>